kpumuk/meta-tags/README.md

 set_meta_tags @document
 ```

-The `title` method returns title itself, so you can use it to show the title
+The `title` method returns the title itself, so you can use it to show the title
 somewhere on the page:

 ```erb